putitsimply/christian-bible-explained/1-kings.md

 **1 Kings** continues the story after King David and focuses on how Israel[^gl_israel] goes from being one united kingdom to being split in two, mainly because of leadership choices and people turning away from God[^gl_god].

+It is both a history story and a message about values.
+The book keeps linking worship[^gl_worship], justice, and leadership together.

 ## What it contains

 David dies, and his son **Solomon** becomes king after some tense family and political conflict.
 Early on, Solomon famously asks God for **wisdom** instead of riches or power.
 A well known story shows his wisdom when he settles a hard case between two women arguing over a baby.